Delhi court orders attachment of Vijay Mallya's properties in Bengaluru

+Vijay Mallya has been declared a proclaimed offender by the court on January 4 for evading its summons in the case.

-A Delhi court Tuesday ordered attachment of liquor baron Vijay Mallya's properties in Bengaluru in a case relating to FERA violations.
+A Delhi court on October 11 ordered attachment of liquor baron Vijay Mallya's properties in Bengaluru in a case relating to FERA violations.

 Chief Metropolitan Magistrate Deepak Sherawat issued fresh directions after the Bengaluru Police, through ED's special public prosecutor N K Matta and advocate Samvedna Verma, sought more time to execute its earlier order.